SaudNawaz1/Student-Exam-Performance-Analyzer/README.md

 * Build a simple user interface

 ## Note:
-This is a bigginer friendly project aimed at demonstrating core programing and data analysis skills.

 This is a beginner-friendly project aimed at demonstrating core programming and data analysis skills.